utkarshMmishra/ExpenseManager/README.md

 # Expense-Manager-
-A desktop application using MySQL and Python
+A desktop application using MySQL and Python Tkinter GUI